The Round House Cafe closed due to the pandemic, and is slated to reopen as a (round) Equator Coffee Shop in 2022.

 Round House Cafe at the Golden Gate Bridge

 The Round House Cafe is an Art Deco treasure, built as part of the original Golden Gate Bridge project in a round shape next to the toll plaza.
 It opened on May 27, 1938, one year after the Bridge was completed and opened for use.
+Although the video above is narrated in Portuguese, it gives some great views of the restaurant and the Golden Gate Bridge.

 In the 1938 vision for the Bridge it was intended as a cafe where travelers on “a long drive north” could stop before leaving San Francisco, since the Presidio area near the Bridge was a military base at the time and there were no other places to eat nearby.